paarthtara/sfi-ucr-2025/README.md

-# SFI Undergraduate Complexity Research Project --- Summer 2025
+# SFI: Undergraduate Complexity Research (UCR) Project

+The problem and some notes are described in `notes_1.tex`.